And success will not come from discovering the right next job, industry, company, or idea.

 Translated as "I am still learning" or "Still, I am learning," ancora imparo is attributed to Michelangelo in his eighty-seventh year.
 The man whose very name evokes mastery of his craft, exemplifies a lifelong learning philosophy.

-Contrast him with a fifty-two year old executive, who touted in an interview that he’d never written or sent an email, refused to read staff messages via email, let alone use social media tools, or smart technologies.
+Contrast him with a fifty-two year old executive, who touted in an interview that he had never written or sent an email, refused to read staff messages via email, let alone use social media tools, or smart technologies.

 Continuous learning is not an age, but a mind-set.

 Status quo individuals can be found in any age group.
-I’ve known as many twenty-five year olds as fifty-five year olds with this self-limiting mentality.
+I have known as many twenty-five year olds as fifty-five year olds with this self-limiting mentality.